saibot94/django-oauth2-sso/README.md

 user object.
 The modified user is returned.
 - GROUP_EXTRACTION_FUNCTION - if the *USER_GROUPS_URL* is defined, this function is loaded and used to parse the response from the groups url.
 It should return a list of strings, defining the groups to which the user belongs in the SSO authority.
+The function gets passed 3 params: the request, the user and the groups response.
 - USER_GROUP_MAPPINGS - if the USER_GROUPS_URL and extraction function are defined, the backend looks up all the SSO groups that the user belongs to and maps that user to the list of groups defined by the second parameter in the tuple (application groups).